awanczowski/marklogic-multi-model-search/README.md

-# Multi-Model Data Managment and Querying with MarkLogic
+# Multi-Model Data Management and Querying with MarkLogic

-Task idenfiy articles that may not have been visable to the end-user due to narrow classfication.
+Task identify articles that may not have been visible to the end-user due to narrow classification.

 * Identify article data from PubMed
 * Load article data from PubMed